chinamike65/hugo-tuolesi/content/book5/book5en.md

 Section 1 - Merits of the mantra……………… 199

-Section 2 - The most accurate way of reciting the mantra of the Heart Sutra......
+Section 2 - The most accurate way of reciting the mantra of the Heart Sutra ......
 201

 1. Pronunciation ………………..
 201